openid/fapi/FAPI_2_0_Attacker_Model.md

 FAPI 2.0 profiles only define the behavior of API authorization and authentication on certain protocol layers.
 As described above, attacks on lower protocol layers (e.g., TLS) may break the security of FAPI 2.0 compliant systems under certain conditions.
-The attacker model, however, aims to take breaks in the end-to-end security provided by TLS into account by already including the respective attacker models (A3a/A5/A7).
+The attacker model, however, takes some breaks in the end-to-end security provided by TLS into account by already including the respective attacker models (A3a/A5/A7).
 Similarly, many other attacks on lower layers are already accounted for, for example:

  * DNS spoofing attacks are covered by the network attacker (A2)
- * Leakages of authorization request or response data, e.g., through misconfigured URLs or system/firewall logs, are covered by A3a and A3b
+ * Leakages of authorization request or response data, e.g., through misconfigured URLs or system/firewall logs, are covered by A3a
  * Directing users to malicious websites is within the capabilities of the web attacker (A1)